sjoseph11236/Software_Testing_Apprenticeship/week5/Day21/overview.md

    ## Selenium Lab:

-  - Find a site and write 10 - 15 tests using basic Selenium commands.
+  - Create a new project.
+Find a new site and write 7 - 15 tests using basic Selenium commands.
 Also, don't forget to use Selenium helper tools (IDE, Chropath);

 # Exit Tix
   - **Submit any leetcode and/or lab to Github.**